-SUPPORT.
+Support.
 Table 5 presents the proportion of Nash and Stackelberg equilibrium play for each independent observation.
-One-tailed permutation tests show that the proportion of equilibrium play under SER is greater than the proportion of equilibrium play under ACP, with p = 0.05 under SYN_r, p = 0.05 under ASYN_r, p < 0.01 under SYN_f, and p < 0.01 under ASYN_f.
+One-tailed permutation tests show that the proportion of equilibrium play under SER is greater than the proportion of equilibrium play under ACP, with P = 0.05 under SYNr, P = 0.05 under ASYNr, P < 0.01 under SYNr, and P < 0.01 under ASYNr.

-Therefore, in contrast to Result 1 where the proportion of Nash equilibrium play are not significantly different under the Round Robin treatment, the proportion of Nash and Stackelberg equilibrium play do differ significantly in distributed systems.
+Therefore, in contrast to Result 1 where the proportion of Nash equilibrium play is not significantly different under the Round Robin treatment, the proportion of Nash and Stackelberg equilibrium play do differ significantly in distributed systems.
 The SER mechanism induces significantly more equilibrium play than the ACP mechanism.

-RESULT 4 (Efficiency under SER and ACP) : Under all four treatments the ranking of group efficiency is highly significant: SER > ACP.
+Result 4.
+(Efficiency under SER and ACP) Under all four treatments the ranking of group efficiency is highly significant: SER>ACP.